 A minority of published records we examined contained a data availability statement (n = 159 (42.0%)).
 This lack of availability statement at publication results in a loss of useful information.
 For at least one published article, we identified relevant information in the preprinted statement that did not appear anywhere in the published article, due to it not containing a data availability statement.[48,49]

-We provide initial descriptive evidence that strict data-sharing policies, which data be made openly available (where appropriate) as a condition of publication, appear to succeed in making research data more open than those that do not.
+We provide initial descriptive evidence that strict data-sharing policies, which mandate thatrequire data to be made openly available (where appropriate) as a condition of publication, appear to succeed in making research data more open than those that do not.
 Our findings, though based on a relatively small number of observations, agree with other studies on the effect of journal policies on author behavior.
 Recent work has shown that “requiring” a data availability statement was effective in ensuring that this element was completed,[4] while “encouraging” authors to follow a reporting checklist (the ARRIVE checklist) had no effect on compliance.[50,51]

 Finally, we also provide evidence that data availability statements alone are insufficient to capture code availability declarations.
+Even when researchers wish to share their code, as evidenced by a description of code availability in the main paper, they frequently do not include this information in the data availability statement.
 Code sharing has been advocated strongly elsewhere,[52–54] as it provides an insight into the analytic decisions made by the research team, and there are few, if any, circumstances in which it is not possible to share the analytic code underpinning an analysis.
 Similar to data availability statements, a dedicated code availability statement which is critically assessed against a clear code-sharing policy as part of the editorial and peer review processes will help researchers to appraise published results.

 Strengths and limitations